 And, fwiw, I eyeball pretty much everything while I'm making these.
 The whole point is to not make more dishes — don't bust out the measuring spoons unless you have to.

-1 TBSP sesame oil (plus more for the skillet)
+- 1 tablespoon sesame oil (some for the pancake, some for the skillet)